-The meningitis vaccination requirement affects most students under age 30, but there are some exceptions, and there are exemption options.
-Because the law is new and rules are still being developed, students are directed to the Admissions page of the Lee College website, www.lee.edu, for the most current information.
+At the time this catalog was printed, the meningitis vaccination requirement affects most students under age 30, but there are some exceptions, and there are exemption options.
+Students are directed to the Admissions page of the Lee College website, www.lee.edu, for information.
 Students can also contact the Admissions office at 281.425.6393 with questions.